 - The sympathetic nervous is the primary mechanism to stimulate the “fight-or-flight” response of the body.
 In the situation of stress or danger, it directs the rapid voluntary response of the body.
 It causes a heavy secretion of the hormones (adrenaline), which increases the heart rate, sending more blood to the muscles, dilates bronchioles in the lungs, and profuse sweating.

 - The sympathetic nervous system controls:

 - The parasympathetic nervous system is one of the three branches of the autonomic nervous system.

 - It stimulates the “feed and breed” or the “rest-and-digest” activities of the body, which occurs when the body is relaxed, especially after eating.
-The activities it stimulates includes; digestion, urination, defecation, sexual arousal, salivation, and lacrimation (tears).
+The activities it stimulates include; digestion, urination, defecation, sexual arousal, salivation, and lacrimation (tears).

-- The parasympathetic nervous system is described as antagonistic to the sympathetic nervous system, because its effects on some organs are opposite to that of the sympathetic nervous system.
+- The parasympathetic nervous system is described as antagonistic to the sympathetic nervous system because its effects on some organs are opposite to that of the sympathetic nervous system.

 - Nerve fibers involved in the signal transmission of the parasympathetic nervous system originate from the central nervous system (CNS).

 What Does The Parasympathetic Nervous System Do